-This is perfect with a simple green salad to bring some more nutrients and freshness to your meal.
-I had a salad with avocado, tomatoes, some toasted sunflower seeds with a simple olive oil and apple cider vinegar dressing.
+These hash browns are perfect with a simple green salad to bring some more nutrients and freshness to your meal.
+I had a salad with avocado, tomatoes, some toasted sunflower seeds with simple olive oil and apple cider vinegar dressing.
 I called them hash browns because they resemble hash browns more than patties.
 Since the main ingredient is potato, it seemed like an appropriate choice that everyone can identify with.

 I used this vegan mayonnaise which has a strong lemon flavour so it doesn’t work with everything but it complemented the capers and hash browns nicely.
 You can also make your own from my Vegan Olivier Salad recipe.